-Characters are another chapter, essential part of the landscape, they are awkwardly real, touching and, most of the times, entertaining.
-Any conversation with locals can lead to tons of laughing or stirring smile.
-It can be provocative or bring a couple of teardrops, you choose.
+Characters are another chapter as well as an essential part of the landscape.
+In this book, they’re especially (and awkwardly) real, touching, and, most of the time, entertaining.
+Any conversation with locals can lead to tons of laughing, prove provocative or bring a couple of tears.

-We all live on dreams after all, these are the dreams of a man who worked hard to make his dream a reality.
-We sometimes live on impulses too, certainly this was the case.
-Maybe the author chose the hardest way to fulfilling his dreams, but the surroundings certainly helped him to ease the task..
+We all live on dreams, after all, these are the dreams of a man who worked hard to make his dream a reality.
+We sometimes live on impulses too, certainly, this was the case.

 One of the first lessons in Greece is that everything is difficult and nothing is impossible.